You have researched on where to ski in Hokkaido but are not sure which area suits you best.

 A lot of work goes into putting a trip together so that it runs seamlessly.
 We are partnered with a registered Hokkaido travel agent who securely books all the accommodation and transport

 We will put together custom packages for you based on the type of skiing that you want to do.
 Custom trips allow you to choose who you want to ski with, the dates you want to ski and the

 Our guides bring together a collective experience gained from years working for guiding operations in Japan and abroad.
 They are certified through their individual country’s guiding

 associations as ski guides, or full mountain guides IFMGA/UIAGM.

 Watch a video of various segments skiing in Japan.
-This could be you skiing in Hokkaido next season.
 Experience some of the best powder in the world.

 Who is allowed into Japan and what are the requirements?

 Watch a video from our channel of skiing Mt Yotei, sometimes known as the Mt Fuji of the North.
-Perfect weather and snow conditions.
+In perfect weather and snow.

 frequently asked questions